adopted-ember-addons/ember-keyboard/README.md

 ### `Ember.TextField` && `Ember.TextArea`

-To prevent `ember-keyboard` from responding to key strokes while an input/textarea is focused, we've included an initializer that reopens `Ember.TextField` and `Ember.TextArea` and applies the `ActivateKeyboardOnInsertMixin` and `KeyboardEKFirstResponderOnFocusMixinMixin`.
-Effectively, this means that anytime an input is focused, it will be first responder, preventing other events from firing.
-So for instance, if you've registered a high-priority listener to `keyUp('a')`, it won't fire every time the user presses 'a' while an input is focused.
-Nevertheless, if you've created a component extending from either `Ember.TextField` or `Ember.TextArea`, you can assign key listeners to it like any other component and it will respond as expected.
-This allows, for instance, for rich text editors to italicize text with `keyUp('ctrl+i')`.
+To prevent `ember-keyboard` from responding to key strokes while an input/textarea is focused, we've reopened `Ember.TextField` and `Ember.TextArea` and applied the `EKOnInsertMixin` and `EKFirstResponderOnFocusMixin`.
+This ensures that whenever an input is focused, other key responders will not fire.
+If you want to have responders associated with an input or textarea (such as a rich text editor with `keyUp('ctrl+i')` bindings), you need to extend these components from `Ember.TextField` or `Ember.TextArea` rather than `Ember.component`.

-You get all this for free when you use the `input` and `textarea` helpers:
+This applies to `input` and `textarea` helpers:

 ```hbs
 {{input}}